cypress-io/cypress-documentation/content/api/cypress-api/session.md

 Cypress.session.clearAllSavedSessions()
 // Clear all storage and cookie date across all origins associated with the current session.
 Cypress.session.clearCurrentSessionData()
-// Get all storage and cookie date across all origins associated with the current session.
+// Get all storage and cookie data across all origins associated with the current session.
 Cypress.session.getCurrentSessionData()
-// Get all storage and cookie date saved on the backend associated with the provided session id.
+// Get all storage and cookie data saved on the backend associated with the provided session id.
 Cypress.session.getSession(id)
 ```